quasarsrus/Multi-Particle-Transport-Viscous-Streaming-RL/README.md

 # Multi-Particle-Transport-Viscous-Streaming-RL
 This repository serves as a codebase for the paper demonstrating empirically validated algorithms to manipulate trajectories and sort multiple inertial particles in viscous streaming flows using reinforcement learning.
 The results are associated with the paper titled "Multi-Particle Manipulation and Sorting in Viscous Streaming Flows via Reinforcement Learning".

+Here, we use the Julia programming language, specifically Julia v1.4.2.